-DENSO reduces environmentally hazardous substances included in products in light of regulatory trends in each country and region as part of the European Union ELV Directive,*1 based on a basic policy to reduce the use of chemical substances throughout a product’s life cycle to the greatest extent possible.
-Specifically, we pursue high resource efficiency using Factor Delta environmental factors for products especially during the design stage, the first phase of a product’s life cycle.
+DENSO reduces environmentally hazardous substances included in products in light of regulatory trends in each country and region, including the European Union’s ELV Directive*1 and REACH Regulation,*2 based on a basic policy to reduce the use of chemical substances throughout a product’s life cycle to the greatest extent possible.
+Specifically, we pursue high resource efficiency using Factor Delta environmental factors for products, especially during the design stage, the first phase of a product’s life cycle.

 We also apply this approach to the supply chain by collaborating with suppliers to create a green procurement system.

 Anticipating global trends in the regulation of environmentally hazardous substances in products by minimizing environmental impact, we promote activities aimed at ensuring peace of mind to all of our stakeholders.

 DENSO is assessing the appropriateness of lead alternatives in light of regulatory trends related to lead and other items in high-melting-point solder, glass, ceramics and alloys (aluminum and copper), which are presently exempt from the application of lead regulations.

 We are utilizing an internal system and issuing responses concerning the communication of information about SVHC *3 in products and components.